One Fatal Accident Per 10 Million Flights

 Safety Management Systems (SMS)

-Regulatory-required frameworks for systematic safety management.
-SMS integrates safety policy, risk management, safety assurance, and safety promotion into organizational structure.
-Airlines, airports, and service providers must implement SMS meeting regulatory standards.
+These are now regulatory requirements — systematic frameworks that integrate safety policy, risk management, safety assurance, and safety promotion into organizational DNA.
+Airlines, airports, and service providers all have to implement SMS meeting regulatory standards.
+It’s not optional.

 State Safety Programs (SSP)

-National-level frameworks coordinating safety oversight across aviation authorities.
-SSP establishes acceptable levels of safety performance and monitors industry-wide trends.
+National-level frameworks that coordinate safety oversight across an entire country’s aviation system.
+SSP sets acceptable levels of safety performance and monitors industry-wide trends from the government side.

 Safety Data Exchange Programs

-Industry initiatives enabling anonymized data sharing.
-Airlines contributing data receive aggregated insights from across the industry, enabling benchmarking and trend identification that wouldn’t be possible with individual data alone.
+Industry initiatives where airlines share anonymized data and receive aggregated insights from across the industry in return.
+This enables benchmarking and trend identification that would be impossible with any single airline’s data alone.
+The power is in the aggregate.

 Analyzing Safety Trends

-Safety analysts look for patterns across multiple data sources:
+Safety analysts hunt for patterns across multiple data sources:

 Risk Categories

-• Controlled Flight Into Terrain (CFIT): Accidents where airworthy aircraft fly into ground or obstacles.
+• Controlled Flight Into Terrain (CFIT): An airworthy aircraft flying into the ground or obstacles.
+Historically one of the biggest killers in aviation.

-• Runway Safety: Excursions, incursions, and other ground operation risks.
+• Runway Safety: Excursions, incursions, and other ground operation risks that happen during the most critical phases of flight.

-• System/Component Failure: Mechanical and systems reliability issues.
+• System/Component Failure: Mechanical reliability issues that can cascade into serious situations.

 Contributing Factors